-What happens in November 2017?
-We like to think of November as the month of food, when the best of cooks can shine and the best of eaters will surely get their fill.
-See November facts, trivia, and recipes.
+What happens in November 2018?
+Here at the Almanac, we think of November as the month of food, when the best of cooks can shine and the best of eaters will surely get their fill.
+Here’s what November brings—from weather forecasts to folklore!

 And the dead leaves lie huddled and still,

 No longer blown hither and thither;

 November, the 11th month of the year, has 30 days and marks the beginning of the winter holiday season for most folks, even if the winter solstice doesn’t occur until late December.

 We’ve made this month, named for the old ninth (novem) month in the Roman calendar, into a social time of community suppers, feasts of thanksgiving, and general elections.

 - November 1 is All Saints’ Day.